Kinder Morgan’s Canadian unit opens below IPO price on TSX

 Houston-based Kinder Morgan, which is seeking to nearly triple capacity on its Trans Mountain pipeline to Canada’s Pacific coast, priced the restricted voting shares in its Canadian unit at $17 apiece.
 The company had initially hoped for a range of $19 to $22.

 Shares immediately fell more than 7 per cent Tuesday, reflecting new risks faced by the $7.4-billion pipeline expansion.
 The stock slumped to around $15.77 early in the session on the Toronto Stock Exchange, before paring losses.
+It was trading around $16.14 by mid-morning, down 5 per cent.

 Follow @jeffalewison Twitter: